ChaitanyaKatti/lstm-stock-predictor/README.md

 - Look at the terminal for training progress and the `/plots` folder for results.

 # Model Architecture

+This architecture allows for
+- Different input(x) and output(y) features
+- Different input and output lengths
+- The long-term memory state ('c') to be maintained across both LSTMs

 <table align="center">
   <tr>
     <td align="center">